 He has been invited in numerous international music festivals, including Verbier Festival (Switzerland), International Music Festival “Janáčkův máj” (Czech Republic), Brussels Piano Festival (Belgium), and International Festival “Musical Kremlin” (Russia).

 Born in Nagoya, Japan in 1993, Mr. Sakata began piano lessons at the age of 5 and began improvising and composing at age 6.
 He has received private lessons by Paul Badura-Skoda since the age of 16.
 In 2011, he was admitted as a youngest student of The Lake Como International Piano Academy, where he has taken masterclasses with the music prominent such as Dimitri Bashkirov, and Tamás Vásáry.

-He is currently studying with Arie Vardi at Hochschule für Musik, Theater und Medien Hannover in Germany.
+He is currently studying with Arie Vardi at Hochschule für Musik, Theater und Medien.